 Making Enameled Jewelry: Champlevé, Cloisonné, and Other Kiln and Torch Enameling Techniques

-I’ve been “researching” enameling project ideas on Pinterest more hours that I’d like to admit lately!
-Enameling is still one of my favorite techniques, and I’m always looking for new ways to use enamels in my work as well as new techniques to try.
-Pauline Warg’s new book, Jeweler’s Enameling Workshop: Techniques and Projects for Making Enameled Jewelry, includes step-by-step tutorials in specialty wet-packing and dry-sifting enameling techniques like champlevé, cloisonné, using glass threads and beads, screen enameling, various types of stenciling, and more, and it’s making me want to try all the new things!
+I’ve been “researching” enameling project ideas on Pinterest more hours than I’d like to admit lately!
+Making enameled jewelry is still one of my favorite techniques, and I’m always looking for new ways to use enamels in my work as well as new techniques to try.
+Pauline Warg’s book, Jeweler’s Enameling Workshop: Techniques and Projects for Making Enameled Jewelry, includes step-by-step tutorials in specialty wet-packing and dry-sifting enameling techniques like champlevé, cloisonné, using glass threads and beads, screen enameling, various types of stenciling, and more.
+It’s making me want to try all the things!
 So little time.

-If you aren’t familiar with these specialty techniques, here are a few brief excerpts from Pauline’s book to tempt you.
+If you aren’t familiar with these specialty techniques for making enameled jewelry, here are a few brief excerpts from Pauline’s book to tempt you.
 (In the book, these and the other technique descriptions are followed by step-by-step tutorials not shown here.)

 By Pauline Warg